Eating Disorder Specialist · 25 years' practice · Doctoral research on eating disorders

 Confidentiality

-All sessions are conducted under strict and absolute confidentiality.
+All sessions are conducted under strict confidentiality.
 Nothing shared in sessions is disclosed to any third party (GP, insurer, employer or family member) without explicit written consent.
 The only exceptions are narrow legal obligations which are explained clearly at the outset and which almost never arise in ordinary therapeutic practice.

 Eating disorder treatment across our locations